-9.14 copy
+9.15 copy

 This keyword is used to create a copy of a set (see seta about sets).
 Geometry, nodes and elements with their results can be copied.
 The copy of results is useful to evaluate additional sectors in case of a cyclic symmetric calculation.
 The copy is included in the new set.
 Existing sets are extended by the copied entities if the last parameter "a" (append) is provided.
 Several transformations are available.
-For example scal creates a scaled copy, the scaling factors fx, fy, fz can be chosen independently, tra will create a copy and will move it away by the vector dx, dy, dz and the optional parameter a will assign the new entities to sets were the mother of each entity is included, copy set 1 set 2 tra 10 20 30 a rot will create a copy and will move it around the axis defined by the points p1 and p2 by alfa degrees, copy set1 set2 rot p0 px 20.
+For example scal creates a scaled copy, the scaling factors fx, fy, fz can be chosen independently, tra will create a copy and will move it away by the vector dx, dy, dz and the optional parameter a will assign the new entities to sets were the mother of each entity is included (see "setl" on how to lock and therefore exclude certain sets from that behaviour).

 Several transformations are available.
-For example scal creates a scaled copy, the scaling factors fx, fy, fz can be chosen independently, or the axis of rotation is given by specifying one of the basis coordinate axes: copy set1 set2 rot x 20.
+For example scal creates a scaled copy, the scaling factors fx, fy, fz can be chosen independently, copy set1 set2 tra 10 20 30 a rot will create a copy and will move it around the axis defined by the points p1 and p2 by alfa degrees, copy set1 set2 rot p0 px 20.